eremeeveugene/LeetCode-CS/README.md

 ## Overview
 This repository contains solutions to LeetCode tasks, implemented in C#.
 You can check the latest build status via the badge below.

+Each solution in this repository is developed using Test-Driven Development (TDD), an approach that involves writing tests before the actual functional code.
+TDD helps ensure that the code meets the expected outcomes and reduces bugs, making it ideal for algorithmic challenges where precision is key.

 [![.NET](https://github.com/eremeeveugene/leetcode/actions/workflows/dotnet.yml/badge.svg)](https://github.com/eremeeveugene/leetcode)

 ## Solutions by Category